jexxa-projects/Jexxa/README.md

 Jexxa is a lightweight framework to implement business applications based on a [ports and adapters](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) architecture.

-Goal of this framework is to easily connect technology stacks to your technology agnostic business application.
-These connections are explicitly represented in the main-method of your application and can be independently exchanged.

-Even though Jexxa has strong educational focus it is used within lightweight business applications and microservices.
-At the moment it provides following features:
+Goal of this framework is to support the development of _durable_ business applications as good as possible.
+Therefore, Jexxa stresses the following aspects in particular:
+*   Explicitly represent binding between driving adapters and application core so that they can be exchanged individually.
+*   Simplify implementation of application specific driven adapters by providing strategies with well-defined APIs.
+*   Write unit tests without a mock framework so that they not only test but also _explain_ a specific use case.

+To achieve these goals, Jexxa provides following features:
-*   Inject driven adapters into the application core without any framework specific @Annotations.
+*   Dependency injection without any framework specific @Annotations.
-*   Bind driving adapters to your application core and expose its methods to remote clients.
-*   Integrated driving adapters: RMI over REST, JMX, and JMS.
+*   Super simple API to integrate arbitrary driving adapter: Integrated driving adapters: RMI over REST, JMX, and JMS.
 *   Integrated strategies for driven adapters: JDBC, in memory DB (IMDB), and JMS based messaging.
-*   Support for unit-tests: Provide stubs for application specific driven adapters when using integrated strategies so that no mock framework is required.
+*   Stubs for driven adapter strategies to write unit-tests without mock frameworks.

-## General information
+## General Information

 *   Supported Java environments: Java 11 (or higher)
 *   Documentation:
     *   [Tutorials](tutorials/README.md)
     *   [Reference guide](https://repplix.github.io/Jexxa/jexxa_reference.html)